evncosta/100-Days-of-Code/Day 5/README.md

 - User input handling and validation
 - List shuffling and joining operations
 - Creating practical, real-world applications

-## 🎓 Course Context

-This project was part of **Day 5: Python Loops** in the 100 Days of Code curriculum.
-It demonstrates practical application of loops for repetitive tasks and character generation.

 ## 🔒 Security Features